 Water source heat pumps have been in use since the late 1940s.
-They use a rather constant temperature of the water as an exchange medium instead of extracting the heat from the outside air temperature.
-Thus, water source heat pumps can reach reasonably high efficiencies (300% to 600%) on the coldest winter nights, in comparison to 175% to 250% for air-source heat pumps on cool days.
+They use a rather constant temperature of the water as an exchange medium instead of extracting the heat from the outdoor air temperature.
+Thus, water source heat pumps can reach reasonably high efficiencies (300% to 600%) even on the coldest winter nights, in comparison to 175% to 250% for air-source heat pumps on cool days.

-Pros of Water Source Heat Pumps
+Advantages of Water Source Heat Pumps

 - They generate less CO2 emissions than conventional heating systems.